 The Board of Directors shall, under the provisions of the Articles of Association, comprise a minimum of three and a maximum of ten Members, without Deputy Members, elected by the Annual General Meeting.
 The company's employees have a statutory entitlement to appoint three Members and three Deputy Members to the Board.
-The Board of Directors, which is elected for one year at a time, has comprised eight Members elected by the Annual General Meeting and three Members appointed by the trade union organisations.
+The Board of Directors, which is elected for one year at a time, has comprised seven members elected by the Annual General Meeting and three Members appointed by the trade union organisations since the 2018 Annual General Meeting.
 The Board Meetings are attended both by the ordinary Members and by the unions' three Deputy Members.
 The General Counsel Group Legal Affairs is the Board's Secretary.
-Boliden's Chief Financial Officer (CFO) also usually attends the Meetings as part of the Group management.
+Boliden's President and CEO as well as the Chief Financial Officer (CFO) also usually attend the Meetings as members of the Group management.
 Other members of the Group management and other executives also attend and present reports on individual issues as required.

-The Board Members elected by the Annual General Meeting are all to be regarded as independent in relation to major shareholders and all, with the exception of the President, are to be regarded as independent in relation to the company and the Group management.
+The Board Members elected by the Annual General Meeting are all to be regarded as independent in relation to major shareholders and are all to be regarded as independent in relation to the company and the Group management.
 The Board consequently complies with the requirements of the Code with regard to independent Members.
-The Members of the Board are presented on pages 66-68 and on Boliden's website.
+The Members of the Board are presented on pages 66-67 and on Boliden's website.